Minnesota Medicaid (Medical Assistance) Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

 Minnesota residents have to meet an asset limit and an income limit in order to be financially eligible for nursing home coverage through Minnesota Medical Assistance (Minnesota Medicaid).
-The asset limit for a single applicant from July 2023 to June 2024 is $3,000, which means they must have $3,000 or less in countable assets.
+The asset limit for a single applicant from July 2024 to June 2025 is $3,000, which means they must have $3,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
 An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-The income limit for Minnesota Nursing Home Medicaid for a single applicant from July 2023 to June 2024 is $1,215/month.
+The income limit for Minnesota Nursing Home Medicaid for a single applicant from July 2024 to June 2025 is $1,255/month.
 Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
 However, Minnesota Nursing Home Medicaid recipients are required to give most of their income to the state to help cover the cost of care.
 They are only allowed to keep $121/month of their income as a “personal needs allowance,” plus enough to make Medicare premium payments if they are “dual eligible,” and they can make any allowable spousal income allowance payments to financially needy spouses who are not covered by Medicaid.

 Plan Ahead: There are alternative pathways to eligibility for Minnesota Nursing Home Medicaid applicants who don’t meet their financial limits, such as Medicaid Planning.
 However, applicants are not allowed to simply give away their assets in order to get under the asset limit.
 To make sure they don’t, Minnesota has a Look-Back Period of five years.
 This means the state will look back into the previous five years of the Nursing Home Medicaid applicant’s financial records to make sure they have not given away assets.